Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > Chapter Notes: Regional Aspirations

 • Raja Hari Singh of Jammu and Kashmir sought help from India and India helped him.

-• In the meantime, Hari Singh of Jammu and Kashmir signed the instrument of India’s accession and officially Jammu and Kashmir became a part of India.
+• In the meantime, Hari Singh of Jammu and Kashmir signed the instrument of India’s Accession, and Jammu and Kashmir officially became a part of India.

 • In the meantime, it was also said that when the situation becomes normal, a plebiscite will be held to know, which country people of Jammu and Kashmir want to join, but this referendum has not been conducted till date and Jammu and Kashmir was given some special rights under article 370.